soerenkuenzel/causalToolbox/README.md

 - `splitSampleIndex`
 Index of splitting dataset used in this node and its children. `x[splitSampleIndex]` will return a dataframe of predictors in the splitting dataset.

-- `avgSampleIndex=splitSampleIndex`
-Index of averaging dataset used in this node and its children. `x[avgSampleIndex]` will return a dataframe of predictors in the averaging dataset.
-If the `avgSampleIndex` is `NULL`, it will be set the same as `splitSampleIndex`.

 - `avgfunc=avgMean`
 An averaging function to average all the input data.
 The input of this function should be a dataframe of predictors `x` and a vector of outcome `y`.
 The output is a scalar.
 The default is to take the mean of all the `y`s.